backstage/backstage/plugins/tech-radar/api-report.md

 // Warning: (ae-missing-release-tag) "TechRadarPage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export const TechRadarPage: Router;
+export const TechRadarPage: RadarPage;

 // Warning: (ae-missing-release-tag) "TechRadarPageProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export type TechRadarPageProps = TechRadarComponentProps & {
+export interface TechRadarPageProps extends TechRadarComponentProps {
-  title?: string;
+  pageTitle?: string;
   subtitle?: string;
-  pageTitle?: string;
+  title?: string;
-};
+}

 // Warning: (ae-missing-release-tag) "techRadarPlugin" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //